Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Badge Numbers and Personalization

 Badge numbers serve as unique identifiers for each officer.
-Many departments assign badge numbers that carry historical significance—retiring officers often pass their numbers to new recruits, or departments reserve certain numbers for specific positions.
+Many departments assign badge numbers that carry historical significance β€” retiring officers often pass their numbers to new recruits, or departments reserve certain numbers for specific positions.
 Personalized badges can also include officer names, making identification clearer during public interactions.

 Rank Designations

-Custom badges often incorporate rank-specific design elements.
+Badges often incorporate rank-specific design elements.
 Patrol officers, detectives, sergeants, lieutenants, and chiefs may have badges with different shapes, finishes, or text to indicate their position within the department.
 This visual hierarchy helps establish chain of command and allows for quick identification of supervisory personnel.

-Custom Badge Types by Role
+Badge Types by Role and Rank

-Badge Type Common Customization Typical Design
+Badge Type Common Personalization Typical Design

 Patrol Officer Badge number, officer name, “Police Officer” designation Shield or star, silver finish